don-smith/learning-holochain/basic-tutorial.md

 nix-shell .
 ```

-This might take a while, so let's write some code while we wait.
+This might take a while, so let's continue to prepare while we wait.
 It's fine to open another terminal window in the same folder, open your code editor, create files, etc. while we wait.

 ## Building the first zome

 We're going to take real small baby steps to start off.
 Our first zome will contain a single function, named `hello`, that has no input parameters and returns a static string.

-1. Create `hc/zomes/hello/src/lib.rs` with these contents:
+1. Create `hc/zomes/greeter/src/lib.rs` with these contents:

     ```rust=
     use hdk::prelude::*;